20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 # The End

 That's it for this article, hopefully this is a useful reference for dealing with automatic differentiation in C++ in a concrete fashion.
 Next up we'll see how this kind of differentiable programming is useful for rendering black holes, and generating high performance code that runs on the GPU!
+For an example of this in practice, check out my [free tool](https://www.github.com/20k/geodesic_raytracing) for rendering general relativistic objects in realtime on the GPU

 [^lambert]:
     ## lambert_w0?